Back to school cookies: Make notebook cookies you (or your kids) can actually write on.

 One more thing to note for planning purposes: These cookies need to dry overnight before drawing the notebook lines on them.
 It’s really important that the flooded icing dries totally so you don’t poke through the icing when writing, especially if kids are writing their own letters and numbers because sometimes they don’t know their own strength.

-how to make back to school cookies: notebook cookies you can writer on
+how to make back to school cookies: notebook cookies you can write on

 you will need:*